Preceptorship Tips for Nursing Students: How to Make the Most of Your Experience

 You may be wondering about the likelihood or circumstances that could lead to ending your preceptor relationship early.
 This is extremely rare.
 Even when the preceptor-preceptee dynamic is imperfect, be it bad chemistry or real difficulty working together, most preceptorships find their way to completion.

-Exceptions occur in cases when a preceptorship cannot continue due impossible circumstances like illness or loss.
+Exceptions occur in cases when a preceptorship cannot continue due to impossible circumstances like illness or loss.
 Or occasionally, a preceptor may leave their job in the middle of your preceptorship, in which case you’ll likely be transferred to another preceptor.
 These circumstances are rare enough that you don’t need to think about them too much.
 Instead, be prepared to make your preceptorship work, and if you absolutely cannot, or circumstances beyond your control lead to a shortened preceptorship, work with your clinical coordinator to find a solution.

 The Key Takeaway

 In summation: Make the most of your preceptorship by showing up, being prepared, and making it work.
 Remember that everything about this time is meant to prepare you for more autonomous nursing, so every victory and every frustration is a learning opportunity.
+Carry your anticipation and enthusiasm with you into the first day, and then enjoy a once-in-a-lifetime learning experience.

 For more helpful tips, check out our recent post on how to find a nurse preceptor.